Mockbuster: Vídeo Brinquedo

-Similarly, Vídeo Brinquedo is a Brazilian CGI animation studio that in 2006 began to produce low-budget direct-to-video films that are for the most part knockoffs of movies from Pixar, Disney, and DreamWorks.
-Their films include Little & Big Monsters (DreamWorks' Monsters vs. Aliens), The Little Cars series of cartoons (Pixar's Cars series), Ratatoing (Pixar's Ratatouille), Tiny Robots (Pixar's WALL-E), What's Up?: Balloon to the Rescue!
-(Pixar's Up), and The Frog Prince (Disney's The Princess and the Frog).
-In every case Vídeo Brinquedo's knockoff has been released suspiciously close to the release date of the more professional, higher-budgeted film that inspired it.
+Similarly, Vídeo Brinquedo is a Brazilian CGI animation studio that, in 1998, began to produce low-budget direct-to-video films that are for the most part knockoffs of films from Pixar and Disney Their films include A Car's Life (Pixar's Cars), Little & Big Monsters (Pixar's Up), Toy Fable (Pixar’s Toy Story), Kingdom Under the Sea (Pixar’s Finding Nemo), An Ant's Life (Pixar's A Bug's Life), Braver (Pixar’s Brave), Tiny Robots (Pixar's WALL-E), Ratatoing (Pixar’s Ratatouille), and Petey the Plane (Pixar's Planes).
+In every case, Vídeo Brinquedo's knockoff has been released close to the release date of the more professional, higher-budgeted film that inspired it.